 Andrew Bills commenced as CS Energy’s Chief Executive Officer on 22 October 2018.
 He has more than 20 years’ experience in the energy and infrastructure industry where he has worked in trading, retail, generation, LPG, solar, and renewables.

 MBA, BA, AICD

-Prior to joining CS Energy, Andrew worked for Origin Energy as General Manager LPG and Health, Safety and Environment in the Energy Markets Division.
-In this role Andrew led the LPG arm of the business, a complex task that spans across 75 sites in nine countries, including four joint ventures in the Asia Pacific.
+Prior to joining CS Energy, Andrew worked for Origin Energy for nearly a decade in multiple roles with his last as General Manager LPG and Health, Safety and Environment in the Energy Markets Division.
+In this role Andrew led the LPG arm of the business, a complex task managing the entire supply chain that spans across 75 sites in nine countries, including four joint ventures in the Asia Pacific.

-Prior to Origin, Andrew worked at Babcock & Brown Power where he was responsible for establishing a joint venture company to trade, operate and maintain two power stations.
+Prior to Origin, Andrew worked at Babcock & Brown Power where he was responsible for managing commercial operations undertaking several acquisitions and managing joint ventures.
 Before that he was a senior executive at Stanwell Corporation where he managed the trading and marketing functions.

 Andrew has served as a director on multiple boards, including as Chairman of Gas Energy Australia, and an Industry Representative on the Advisory Council to the Energy and Water Ombudsman Queensland.
 He is currently a director on the board of the Australian Energy Council.

 Executive General Manager Revenue Strategy